 - Threaten you with legal action if it is unlikely to happen

 If you are unhappy with the way you have been treated, you can raise a complaint directly with Hoist Finance UK.

 Complaints Department, Hoist Finance UK, Quays Reach, Carolina Way, Salford, Manchester, M50 2ZY

 If you feel Hoist have not adequately addressed your complaint, you can escalate the case to the Financial Ombudsman Service or the Credit Services Association.

 Financial Ombudsman Service, Exchange Square, London, E14 9SR

 Credit Services Association, 2 Esh Plaza, Sir Bobby Robson Way, Great Park, Newcastle Upon Tyne, NE13 9BA

 Without a court order, absolutely not.
-Neither Hoist Finance or any other debt collection agency nor a debt collector is considered a court-appointed bailiff.
-Hoist Finance may visit the address of a debtor but cannot enter the dwelling without the consent of the resident.
+Neither Hoist Finance UK or any other debt collection agency nor a debt collector is considered a court-appointed bailiff.
+Hoist Finance UK may visit the address of a debtor but cannot enter the dwelling without the consent of the resident.

 Services Offered By Hoist Finance UK: Consumer Debt Collection, Debt Purchase, Consumer Regulated Debt, Consumer Non-regulated Debt